-Version Date Description 1.0 November 2022 Initial Information Package 1.1 March 2023 Includes revisions after initial FN/public/MOF review.
+Version Date Description 1.0 1.1 November 2022 March 2023 Initial Information Package Includes revisions after initial FN/public/MOF review.
 Rebuilt resultant to include March 2023 current view of Technical Advisory Panel old growth deferral areas.
 Added sensitivity analysis to turn off Douglas-fir beetle salvage (Section 4.3 and Section 14.3.2).
 Included the 2009 report "Estimating the Non Productive Losses Associated with Roads, Trails and Landings in TFL 49" as Appendix 2.
-Added a section on THLB slope class distribution and past performance (Section 12.3.2). • Added the Western Screen Owl WHA number to Section 8.9, and added Section 12.2.11 to describe the objectives within the conditional harvest zone.
+Added a section on THLB slope class distribution and past performance (Section 12.3.2).
+Added the Western Screen Owl WHA number to Section 8.9, and added Section 12.2.11 to describe the objectives within the conditional harvest zone.
 Added sensitivity analysis to require the full seral targets immediately, rather than using the 2/3 drawdown (Section 4.3 and Section 14.2.6).
 Added reference to two recreation trails (Section 8.13) Updated natural stand yield tables to incorporate suggestions from FAIB review.
 These revisions may result in minor improvements to long-term harvest levels and are unlikely to affect the short-term.
+1.2 June 2023 Includes changes made because of an error found in the inventory.
+In summary, the LiDAR generated volumes were found to be too low and it was necessary to update the inventory.
+Polygons within RESULTs openings were also updated to use RESULTs attributes.
+Because of these changes, it was necessary to re-create the resultant and yield tables and update the netdown.
+Current THLB increased by 331 hectares (0.4%), and initial existing natural stand growing stock increased by 237,316 m3 (5.7%).
+All tables within the Information Package have been updated to reflect the revised netdown and yields.
+Non-recoverable losses were also updated because of the THLB and volume changes.